 - 1. Design principles go beyond the simple use of matching materials, and should incorporate an appreciation of the scale and form of the building, together with its fenestration (windows). - 2.
 Where extensions have been carried out in the past, they are usually readily identifiable as extensions and reflect the organic development of a building over time.
 Therefore, extensions should generally be designed to appear subordinate in scale to the original dwelling.
 The overall scale of the development should not look out of place in the streetscene.
-In rural locations cumulative extensions should not amount to more than 25% of the volume of the original dwelling excluding any separate outbuildings. - 3.
+In the open countryside cumulative extensions should not amount to more than the percentage of the volume of the original dwelling excluding any separate outbuildings which is set out in policy. - 3.
 The majority of traditional buildings in the Borough are characterised by a simple rectangular form beneath a roof pitch of about 30 degrees.
 Any extensions should reflect the character of the existing structure. - 4.
 The design of the roof and the slope of the roof should echo that of the original house.
 This is particularly important for two storey extensions and for any extensions visible from the highway.
-Flat roofed extensions will normally not be appropriate as they represent poor design. - 5.
+Flat roof extensions will not normally be appropriate as they represent poor design.
+This is especially the case where the flat roof would be prominent in the streetscene or inappropriate to the character of the property. - 5.
 In most cases materials such as stone, bricks, roof tiles and window frames should be the same as on the main house.
 When considering materials, it is important to match the type, size and coursing of the material on the host building.
 For example, where a dwelling is constructed of coursed sandstone, an extension built of random stone would not harmonise effectively with the host building. - 6.
 In certain circumstances there may be a place for the use of other materials, such as timber, metals, render or glass.
 However, any proposed use of these materials must be as part of a high quality, contemporary design. - 7.
 The pointing should also match that of the main building and in general, this should be brushed back to reveal the aris of the stone.
 Strap pointing in hard cement mortar should be avoided as it is not only unsightly, but can also be detrimental to the stonework or brickwork.
 Further advice on this can be found in the Conservation Area Design and Development Guidance SPD.
 With older properties, the existing materials may no longer be available.
 On these occasions, render or pebbledash may be preferable to poorly matched bricks. - 8.
-On traditional buildings window openings tend to have a vertical emphasis and windows and door openings tend to be concentrated on the front and rear elevations, with fewer openings on the gables. - 9.
-Window styles should match those on the original property and should be positioned to reflect the position of those on the main dwelling. - 10.
+On traditional buildings window openings tend to have a vertical emphasis and windows and door openings tend to be concentrated on the front and rear elevations, with fewer openings on the gables.

+- 9. Window styles should match those on the original property and should be positioned to reflect the position of those on the main dwelling. - 10.
 A good design should also take note of existing architectural detailing such as courses of decorative brickwork and uses of stone detailing, decorative ridge or hip roof tiles and the range of materials and how they are applied.
 Proposals should also give consideration to additional existing features such as barge boarding on gables, and bay or feature windows.
-Any detailing on the original house such as feature brickwork or window sills should be repeated in the design of the extension.

-11. Extensions should avoid the problems of bonding new stonework and brickwork into old by setting side extensions back at least 1 block of stonework/brickwork.
+Any detailing on the original house such as feature brickwork or window sills should be repeated in the design of the extension. - 11.
+If there are problems of bonding new stonework and brickwork into old these could be overcome by setting side extensions back at least 1 block of stonework/brickwork.